Dave Bowen: Managerial career

 In 1959, Bowen returned to Northampton Town as player-manager.
 Bowen would manage the Cobblers for eight years, and became known as a canny manager who signed quality players despite a tight budget.
 He steered Northampton from the Fourth Division to the First in just five seasons.
 However, the club spent only one season (1965–66) at the top, before being relegated.

 Bowen left Northampton in 1967, after a second successive relegation, though he rejoined the club for a second stint as manager between 1969 and 1972, by which time they had returned to the Fourth Division.
 He was in charge during the club's famous 8–2 FA Cup defeat at the hands of Manchester United in 1970, in which George Best scored six times.

 In the meantime, he had also been manager of Wales between 1964 and 1974, although the side never did reach the heights it had when he was a player.
-Wales however did gain a 1–1 draw away to England in the 1974 World Cup qualifiers, a result that would prove costly to England.
+Wales however did gain a 1–1 draw away to England in the 1974 World Cup qualifiers.
 Bowen continued to stay with Northampton, serving as general manager, secretary and finally as a club director before retiring.
 He also had a sideline in journalism and bookmaking during his managerial career and was a summariser for ITV alongside commentator Hugh Johns for their coverage of the 1966 World Cup final.